-The Company's auditor, Davidson & Company LLP, Chartered Professional Accountants, has not provided any material non-audit services.
+Other than as described below, at no time since the commencement of the Company's most recently completed financial year ended November 30, 2022 has the Company relied on an exemption from the provisions of NI 52-110.
+The Company's auditor, Davidson & Company LLP, Chartered Professional Accountants, has not provided any material non-audit services to the Company.